plgd-dev/doc/content/en/device-provisioning-service/overview.md

 ---

-Provisioning milions of devices in a secure and scalable manner without reqrequiering any human interaction is what our plgd Device Provisioning Service (DPS) is capable of.
+Provisioning milions of devices in a secure and scalable manner without requiring any human interaction is what our plgd Device Provisioning Service (DPS) solves.
 Doesn't matter if you're running the plgd hub on-premise, off-premise or a fully managed instance, the DPS makes sure it trusts only your devices and provision them to the right plgd hub instance.
 Exactly no human interaction, zero-touch to provision and pre-configure milions of devices just-in-time and securely, using manufacturer certificates or TPMs.

-{{% note %}}
-  There are [many provisioning scenarios supported by the plgd ecosystem](https://plgd.dev/features/provisioning/).
-Make sure you understand all the posibilities to find a best fit for your use-case.
-{{% /note %}}
+## When to use Device Provisioning Service

+plgd ecosystem supports [various provisioning scenarios](https://plgd.dev/features/provisioning/), including Zero-touch provisioning handled by the DPS.
+It's your perfect choice when you try to solve:
+- Provision huge number of devices without hardcoding plgd hub connection
+- Distribute devices across different plgd hub instances based on custom identifier (e.g. serial number)
+- Distribute devices to customer specific environments while securing the communication using customer's custom certificate
+- Distribute devices based on a use-case to support solution isolation use-cases
+- Drive custom ACL and Identity Certificate for devices based on a security requirements or use-cases
+- Blacklist devices which were compromised, discontinued, ...
+- Certificate rotation
+- ... and more

 ## Provisioning process